 There has been a long history of friendly rivalry between these two cities, and there is no clear winner.
 Both have a lively arts and culture scene, breathtaking green spaces to enjoy, great shopping, and good job opportunities.

-Calgary has a fun nightlife vibe for young professionals to enjoy, but the education system suffers from a lack of resources.
+Calgary has a fun nightlife vibe for young professionals to enjoy, but the education system lacks resources.
 Young professionals might enjoy life in this vibrant city with its contemporary architecture and hopping nightlife.

 Wherever you decide to settle, you will find happiness in either city.
 You must choose according to your personal preference and your needs.
 Talk to people who have settled in these cities and find out what they enjoy living in Calgary or Edmonton.
 Further research is encouraged before you make that life-changing move.